-• Once downloaded, extract the dist folder to a location of your choice.
+- Using Git, in a terminal issue the following command: git clone https://github.com/kliment/Printrun.git - Once downloaded, change to the Printrun directory.
 You will need to ensure that the following dependencies are met.
 They are listed in the README.md file.
-You can use this command to install the dependencies: sudo apt-get install python-serial python-wxgtk2.8 python-pyglet python-tornado python-setuptools python-libxml2 python-gobject python-pip avahi-daemon libavahi-compat-libdnssd1 followed by: pip install -r requirements.txt Open the Printrun-source folder in a terminal and enter the following command: sudo python setup.py install.
+You can use this command to install the dependencies: sudo apt-get install python-serial python-wxgtk2.8 python-pyglet python-tornado python-setuptools python-libxml2 python-gobject python-pip avahi-daemon libavahi-compat-libdnssd1 followed by: pip install -r requirements.txt To install in a terminal issue the following command: sudo python setup.py install.
 Run Printrun by issuing the following command: python pronterface.py